-The wind and solar resources included in the 2022 IRP are some of the most cost-effective resource options available to EWEB.
-However, renewable resources are not dispatchable (available on-demand), and their energy production may not align with EWEB's needs.
-Other resources, such as biomass, hydro, batteries, and demand response, provide this type of dispatchable capability.
-Because the value of renewable resources is highly location-dependent, the IRP includes several distinct wind and solar options, including local community and residential rooftop solar.
+The wind and solar resources included in the 2023 IRP are some of the most cost-effective resource options available to EWEB.
+However, renewable resources are not dispatchable (available on demand), and their energy production may not align with EWEB's needs.
+Other resources - such as biomass, hydro, batteries, and demand response - provide this type of dispatchable capability.
+Because the value of renewable resources is highly location-dependent, the IRP includes several location-specific wind and solar options, including local community and residential rooftop solar.

 It's important to note that resource options in the IRP do not represent specific power purchase agreements or resources available for sale, but instead use publicly available data to estimate the costs of typical new generation or demand-side programs.
 The list of resources under consideration is not meant to be exhaustive, but instead provides touchpoints to understand what types of options might be valuable to EWEB in the future.
+In Appendix K, the briefing "Why are zero-carbon, firm energy resources necessary for deep decarbonization?", discusses in more detail zero-carbon resource options such as small modular nuclear reactors (SMR) and potential future development of alternative technologies.

-In the 2022 IRP, EWEB used a standard approach to evaluating model candidate resources.
+In the 2023 IRP, EWEB used a standard approach to evaluating model candidate resources.
 To be considered, a resource must be: